rlugojr/linkurious-enterprise-manual/en/geography/mode.md

 # Geo mode

 The geo mode switch is available on the left panel of the Workspace.
+You can enable and disable the geo mode at will to switch between the standard "network" view and the geographic view.

 ![](geo-mode-button.png)